 Ask any Singaporean what their favourite past time is and they will say eating.
 Eat like a local on a food tour and discover why Singaporeans love their food so much!

-From the East Coast we travel by public bus to the Old Airport Road Hawker Centre.
+From the East Coast, we travel by public bus to the Old Airport Road Hawker Centre.
 The Old Airport Road Hawker Centre is a firm favourite amongst Singaporeans.
 Why?
 Because it is home to so many ‘hawker legends’.
-It is here that we try two of three distinctly Singaporean dishes, Hokkien Mee, Rojak and Carrot Cake.
+It is here that we try one or two distinctly Singaporean dishes from a choice of Hokkien Mee, Rojak, Popiah and Carrot Cake.

-Throughout the tour you will discover the histories and stories behind the foods that we eat, as well as the restaurants that you eat them in.
-This tour will give you a solid understanding of what it means to ‘eat like a local’ and how Singapore’s iconic dishes became imbedded into Singapore’s culture.
+Throughout the tour, you will discover the histories and stories behind the foods that we eat, as well as the restaurants that you eat them in.
+This tour will give you a solid understanding of what it means to ‘eat like a local’ and how Singapore’s iconic dishes became embedded into Singapore’s culture.

-STARTING POINT: Outside the first food stop which is in the East Coast/Katong district of Singapore.
+STARTING POINT: Near the first food stop which is in the East Coast/Katong district of Singapore.
 Directions, maps and pictures for the meeting point are sent upon booking.

 END POINT: Little India (instructions on how to get back to your hotel or to your next activity will be provided by your guide).

-WEATHER CONDITIONS: All tours takes place come rain or shine.
-We strongly advise you to bring an umbrella as it does rain in Singapore most days!
+WEATHER CONDITIONS: All tours take place come rain or shine.
+We strongly advise you to bring an umbrella as it does rain in Singapore on most days!